 The Town of Apex operates two major funds as enterprises - the Electric Fund and the Water and Sewer Fund.
 Enterprise funds operate similar to a business and are self-sustaining with user rates and fees that generate all revenues to cover expenditures.

-- 38% Public Safety
+- Public Safety: 37%

-- 13% General Government
+- General Government: 14%

-- 12% Economic & Physical Development
+- Economic & Physical Development: 14%

-- 7% Debt Service
+- Transportation: 7%

 The town’s fund balance is much like a savings account, as compared to a household budget.
 If the town brings in more revenues than expected or spends less than the budgeted expenditures, then at the end of a budget year these differences, or extra funds, become part of this savings account that constitutes the fund balance.

 The North Carolina Local Government Commission requires all North Carolina municipalities to maintain at least 8% of 1 year’s general fund operating expenses in their Fund Balance.
 The town’s policy is to maintain that ratio at 25% as a minimum.
 From time to time, the Town will use money from fund balance to cover one-time expenses such as specific capital items.
 The Town evaluates any decision to use fund balance carefully and often plans the use in advance to ensure adherence to the Town’s fund balance policy.
-The FY19-20 Budget includes a fund balance allocation of $2,327,200.
-This amount includes $1.5 million for renovations to Fire Station 1, and $827,200 toward the Jessie Drive connection project.

 It is important to maintain a healthy fund balance.
 Bond Rating Agencies analyze a municipality’s practice of fund balance usage and adherence to their fund balance policy.
 These agencies have been quite pleased with Apex’s fund balance maintenance: